Teenager Turns Self In After Attack On German Politician - UrduPoint

 Teenager Turns Self In After Attack On German Politician

-Berlin, (APP - UrduPoint / Pakistan Point News - 5th May, 2024) A 17-year-old has turned himself in to police in Germany after an attack on a lawmaker that the country's leaders decried as a threat to democracy.
+Berlin, (APP - UrduPoint / Pakistan Point News - 6th May, 2024) A 17-year-old turned himself in to German police Sunday after an attack on a lawmaker that the country's leaders decried as a threat to democracy, as thousands turned out to march against political violence.

 The teenager reported to police in the eastern city of Dresden early Sunday morning and said he was "the perpetrator who had knocked down the SPD politician", police said in a statement.